nilimamodi-dev/edumate-integration/setStudents.md

 	`mobile_phone [string]` - Mobile Phone.
 Required if sms_flg is present.

 	`sms_flg [string]` - SMS Flag (Y or N) Required if mobile_phone is present.
 If supplied, length must be 1.

+	`date_of_birth [date dd/mm/yyyy or yyyy-mm-dd]` - Date of Birth is required for Victorian School and optional for other Schools.